Skip to main content

 As a student at Kingston University, we will make sure you have access to appropriate advice regarding your academic development.
 You will also be able to use the University's support services.

-100% of your time is spent on guided independent study and placement
+100% of your time is spent on guided independent study (self-managed time) and placement.

 Contact hours may vary depending on your modules.